Nature40/Nature40DocumentationProject/docs/units/_unit03/04-climate-deployment.md

 ---

-The currently used sensors are from Fine Offset Electronics and in Natur 40 identical in construction from froggit as the so-called DP series and from ecowitt with the original series identification GW-1000.<!--more-->
+The currently used sensors are from Fine Offset Electronics and in Nature 40 identical in construction from froggit as the so-called DP series and from ecowitt with the original series identification GW-1000.<!--more-->

-Currently 5 Wifi Hubs with 8 sensors and one base station each are connected  via via LoRa radio.
+Currently 5 WiFi Hubs with 8 sensors and one base station each are connected  via via LoRa radio.
 The base station is equipped with wind vector, precipitation irradiance and temperature/humidity sensors.
-The Wifi Hub in turn uses any accessible WLAN to pass on the data in this case via mobile network to a data server.
+The WiFi Hub in turn uses any accessible WLAN to pass on the data in this case via mobile network to a data server.

 ## Sensor Specification